EmmalexSTRONG/e-commerce/README.md

 # e-commerce
-Fully Fledge E-commerce Website
+FULLY FLEDGE E-COMMERCE WEBSITE

-We are to create a fully fledge website with HTML, CSS and Java Script first and then work on the API's and database later on
+Requirements: We are to create a fully fledge website with HTML, CSS and Java Script first and then work on the API's and database later on.

-We are starting with the landing page for now.
+Note: We are starting with the landing page for now.

+* Can we collect some attractive pictures for the homepage, please?